denzelrenner/Dissertation/README.md

 conda env create -f Renv.yaml
 ```

-Alternatively, the guidance below outlines the scripts,steps or commands that have to be ran to install some of the tools needed to reproduce our results.
+Alternatively, you may want to install all the tools manually and the guidance below outlines the scripts,steps or commands that have to be ran to install the tools needed to reproduce our results.

 To install prokka,busco,ncbi datasets, and scoary run this command